mangoweb-sylius/SyliusPaymentRestrictionsPlugin/README.md

 ## Features

  - Restrict payment method by zone.
+This enables to limit selected payment methods to specific zones or areas from the delivery address.
+ - Restrict payment method by shipping method - this means that it can disable specific shipment-payment combinations.

 <p align="center">
 	<img src="https://raw.githubusercontent.com/mangoweb-sylius/SyliusPaymentRestrictionsPlugin/master/doc/admin.png"/>